yusinto/universal-hot-reload/README.md

 ## Quickstart

-1. In your server bootstrap, require universal-hot-reload and invoke it in development, passing it your server and client webpack config in that order.
+1. In your server bootstrap, require universal-hot-reload and invoke it in development, passing it your server and client webpack config paths in that order.
 I use the config npm package to store all my app config:

     ```javascript
     require('babel-polyfill');